-XV.
+XII.IX.
 FEES AND DEADLINES

 The fees indicated in this section vary based on the legal status of the Applicant.
 Payment must be by certified funds made payable to the "Georgia Housing and Finance Authority."
+Failure to do so pay fees when due may delay processing (e.g., Form 8609) and/or adversely affect the ability to compete in future funding rounds.
 All fees remitted to GHFA are non-refundable.